gwsystems/sledge-serverless-framework/README.md

 ## Running your first serverless function

-An aWsm serverless function consists of a shared library (*.so) and a JSON configuration file that determines how the runtime should execute the serverless function.
-As an example, here is the configuration file for our sample fibonacci function:.
+An aWsm serverless function consists of a shared library (\*.so) and a JSON configuration file that determines how the runtime should execute the serverless function.
+As an example, here is the configuration file for our sample fibonacci function:

 ```json
 {